 Faculty of Engineering Graduate Research Symposium

-The Faculty of Engineering Graduate Research Symposium is a two-day annual symposium that gives students the opportunity to present their research, develop communication skills, prepare themselves for their future careers, and be recognized through awards.
+The Faculty of Engineering Graduate Research Symposium (FEGRS) is an annual student-run event that gives graduate students to share and promote their research.
+The symposium also aims to foster cross-disciplinary collaboration, and offers the opportunity to network with professionals from academia, government, and industry.
+Participants therefore get an incredible opportunity to prepare themselves for their future careers, and be recognized through various awards.

 Incorporation of interdisciplinary themes including: Nanotechnology, Pipeline Engineering, Biomedical Engineering, Process Modelling and advancements in Sustainable Energy

 Diverse sponsorship from Industry, Academia and Government agencies

 To improve our adaptability and transition to a sustainable future, it is required to consider the potential for significant or sudden changes in the economy and in our communities.
 To highlight the incredible work being done at the University of Alberta’s Faculty of Engineering within the 4 strategic research areas (Biomedical Engineering and Bioengineering; Energy, Natural Resources, and the Environment; Information and Communication Technologies; as well as Nanotechnology and Interfacial Engineering), and explore the importance of engineering in building a sustainable, healthy, prosperous, and safe future, the 2019 FEGRS has opted to look at three main themes.